tamagui/tamagui/next.md

 1.0

-- select desktop selecting item glitches upwards for a frame
-- fix alt themes to be more subtle and go less strong to more strong
-- animation not changing (between two values or on off?) have to change `key`
-- #beatgig - popover not closing
-- site animate mount seems slow
-- forms demo textarea top padding + shifts on focus
-- play button on mediaplayer in animationsdemo off on mount
-- style={{ filter: '' }} broken
 - variants intellisense autocomplete not suggesting, but types are right
 - next load css on subsequent pages (partially fixed)
   - https://github.com/vanilla-extract-css/vanilla-extract/blob/master/packages/webpack-plugin/src/loader.ts